Super Singer 2

 Airtel Super Singer 2, the second season of the music competition reality show Airtel Super Singer, premiered on 7 July 2008.
-Judges for the show were Sujatha, P. Unnikrishnan and Srinivas.
+Episodes were telecasted on Star Vijay between Monday and Wednesday.
+Judges for the show were Sujatha Mohan, P. Unnikrishnan and Srinivas.
 Chinmayi was the host of the show until January 2009 and was followed by Malini Yugendran (Hayma Malini) and Yugendran Vasudevan Nair.
 The voice trainer was Ananth Vaidyanathan.

-Ajeesh won the competition.
+The Grand Finale was held on 3 June 2009 at YMCA Royapettah, Chennai.
+At the finals, Ajeesh won the competition.
 Ravi and Renu took the second and third positions respectively.
 Ajeesh was chosen by Yuvan Shankar Raja to sing the song Idhu Varai for the Tamil movie, Goa.
 The audio for the movie for released in December 2009.